Tonkpils/snag/README.md

 ## Usage

-Snag works by reading a `.snag.yml` file which contains a set of commands, ignored directories, and options.
+Snag works by reading a yaml file named `.snag.yml`.
+It allows you to configure what snag will run and what it should ignore.
+The file **must** reside in the same directory that you want to watch.

-As an example, the file with these contents:
+Here is a sample of a `.snag.yml` file:

 ```yml
 script: